Kess1Gflex/PCAP-Network-Investigation-Wireshark/README.md

 ---

-# Step 3: Analyze the Portal Request
+# Step 3: Inspect the Portal Response

 The workstation requested: